qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 This endpoint can be used for [Delete Qiy Node].
 The endpoint address is returned in the 'self'-property of [Get endpoint addresses].

+## Service Endpoint

+This endpoint is provided by a Data Provider to serve feeds, see [Feed request callback].
+It can be read and set with [Set service catalogue] and [Get service catalogue] respectively.

+Note: This endpoint have to be whitelisted by the [Access Provider] before it can be used.

+## Service Access Endpoint

+This endpoint is provided by a Data Provider to serve resources, see [Feed access callback].
+It's address is [Service Endpoint] appended with 'resolve'.

 ## Service Catalogue Endpoint

 This endpoint can be used to [get][Get service catalogue] or [set][Set service catalogue] the contents of a [Service Catalogue][Definitions Service Catalogue].